 You said most kids don't like homemade things so I don't know what you have tried.
-But recently I have made jewlery pins out of old buttons, broken jewlery, scraps of lace and fabric and they come out looking like a storebought piece of jewlery.
+But recently I have made jewelry pins out of old buttons, broken jeery, scraps of lace and fabric and they come out looking like a store bought piece of jewelry.
 You can make earrings, pins, and necklaces very inexpensive and they don't look it.

 Also if you sew you can make hair bows and scrunchies out of your old pieces of material and scraps for next to nothing.

-You could buy squirt bottles for the kids, sidewalk chaulk, sniffy markers that have fruit smells, etc.
+You could buy squirt bottles for the kids, sidewalk chalk, sniffy markers that have fruit smells, etc.